oyekola-ololade/Mail-IQ/docs/architecture/README.md

 7. Delivers the resulting intelligence through the customer's configured communication channels.
 8. Records relevant execution, subscription, and operational data for monitoring and recovery.

+The repository documents the architecture, integration boundaries, workflow design, security model, deployment approach, testing strategy, and operational model behind this system.
+Implementation evidence is being progressively added as the platform is rebuilt.
 ## Major System Components

 | Component | Responsibility |